What Are Spam Traps and How to Prevent Email Deliverability Issues

 • You have purchased an email list to build your marketing campaign on

 Getting into recycled spam traps is less critical since they are more complicated to set and control.
 For instance, you may accidentally email a coworker who no longer works for the company.
 Does it mean you are a spammer?
 Obviously not.
-Likewise, you may make a typo when sending an email and get into a spam trap
+Likewise, you may make a typo when sending an email and get into a spam trap.

 Typo Spam Traps